-Maintenance Vehicles require regular maintenance or they suffer from decreased performance and given enough time, can suffer catastrophic failure.
+The Artifact 78 Maintenance Vehicles require regular maintenance or they suffer from decreased performance and given enough time, can suffer catastrophic failure.
 In addition vehicles that are damaged in battle require repair.
 For general information on vehicle repair, see the end of the Vehicles section of The Artifact RPG page 264.
 To repair the basic function or maintain a vehicle a Tech Challenge be overcome.
-When making the repair, the player declares how long each roll will take.
-Making rolls very quickly increases the hazard of some transforms.
+When making the repair, the GM declares the time scale of the challenge.
 An assistant can cut the time that it takes to effect repairs by rolling against the tech challenge themselves or can improve the safety of the repair using the helping rules on page 82.
 Individual systems can be repaired by separate crews at the same time.
 Each task becomes a separate tech challenge.